Sea Scouts (Scouting America): History

 Sea Scouts is the BSA's implementation of the Sea Scout program, initially developed in 1910 by Warington Baden-Powell in England.
 The founders of Sea Scouts in the United States are Arthur A. Carey of Waltham, Massachusetts, and Charles T. Longstreth of Philadelphia, Pennsylvania.
 Both leaders independently established Sea Scout groups in the summer of 1912.
 This accomplishment was recorded in the inaugural issue of Scouting.

-In 1969, Sea Scouts became the first BSA program that permitted females to join, allowing young women across the nation to participate in activities that help build merit and responsibility.
-Many ships now accept young men and young women into their program, while others consist of only one gender to simplify Youth Protection standards.
-In 1972, Exploring and Venturing followed suit, and the inclusion of women in Sea Scouting was re-affirmed.

-As of 2016, Sea Scouts is currently its own independent program within the BSA.
+In 2016, Sea Scouts became an independent program within the BSA.
 From 1998 to 2016, it had been part of Venturing, and prior to that part of Exploring.

 In 2018, Sea Scouts was designated as the official youth program of the U.S. Coast Guard Auxiliary.

 Uniform and insignia

 In 2012, the National Sea Scout Committee introduced the Official Sea Scout Uniform, previously known as the New Century Universal Uniform.
 This universal uniform is the same for youth and adults as well as men and women.
 It is flexible enough to be used as an all purpose uniform and is authorized for wear at National Events.
-The uniform is made up of a dark blue "Dickies" Shirt, dark blue pants, a black ball cap or the traditional "Dixie Cup" hat, an optional dark blue neckerchief or "Tar Flap" neckerchief (youth only), a black belt, and black shoes.
+The uniform is made up of a dark blue shirt, dark blue pants, a black ball cap or the traditional "Dixie Cup" hat, an optional dark blue neckerchief or "Tar Flap" neckerchief (youth only), a black belt, and black shoes.